-The Davison Art Center (DAC) holds Wesleyan's collection of more than 24,000 works of art on paper, chiefly prints and photographs.
+The Davison Art Center (DAC) holds Wesleyan's collection of more than 25,000 works of art on paper, chiefly prints and photographs.
 The print collection is among the finest at any U.S. university.
 The collection supports teaching and learning from objects in many ways, and the DAC gallery presents public exhibitions during the academic year.
 The links to the left lead to more information about the DAC collection and programs.

 Gallery talk by Curator Clare Rogan at 12:20 pm

-Free of charge and open to the public.
+Both events are free of charge and open to the public.